 Investor’s never (usually) occupy a home that they decide to sell.
 In fact, the “home” is an “investment” or a “residential property” instead of a home.
 Yet, In most states there are required duties, similar to an owner-occupant seller, that an investor selling their residential property must meet.
 Most investors are uncomfortable with these requirements as they are often items that they may not be aware or informed about.
 The one that causes the greatest confusion is the Seller Disclosures form.

-Since WILMOTH Group is licensed in two states (Indiana and Florida) we will focus on both of those states in this post.
+Since WILMOTH Group is licensed in Indiana, we will focus on Indiana in this post.
 Interestingly, the requirements are slightly different in each state.
 The overall objective remains the same…to provide disclosure to a buyer that a seller has knowledge of a situation with the property that could affect value or their desire to proceed with a purchase.

 Indiana Sellers Disclosure